luishann/sk.in/deliverables/iteration-01.review.md

  - To introduce new perspectives at presenting, managing and completing tasks
  - To give everyone an opportunity to lead and organize the team

- In terms of features which we would be focusssing on are
+ In terms of features we would be focusssing on :-
   - Creating a login/signup page
   - Adding/Deleting/Mofifying/Viewing Entries
   - Adding Products to entry and user's profile